- $13 Billion+ Won

 Bowling Green Slip-and-Fall

 A slip-and-fall accident can lead to devastating injuries and costly medical bills.
 These accidents occur when a person loses their balance because of a ground level obstruction or unsafe surface and falls as a result.
 Trip-and-falls may be warrant legal action if caused by the negligence of another and resulted in injuries or financial losses to the victim.

-If you were hurt in a slip and fall accident, our Bowling Green slip and fall attorneys can assist you in filing a lawsuit for compensation.
-Compensation can help with all the bills and expenses you are burdened with.
+If you were hurt in a slip-and-fall, our Bowling Green, Kentucky, attorneys can assist you in filing a lawsuit for compensation.

 How Our Attorneys Can Help With These Claims

-Our Bowling Green attorneys will work with you to determine if you have a viable slip and fall case.
-In handling your claim, your slip and fall attorney may:
+Our Bowling Green attorneys will work with you to determine if you have a viable slip-and-fall case.
+In handling your claim, your attorney may:

 Assess Injuries and Necessary Medical Treatment

-In many slip and fall cases, injured victims suffer back injuries, which are among the most difficult injuries to diagnose and treat.
-The severity of a back injury may not become apparent until several months following the slip and fall accident.
+In many slip-and-fall cases, injured victims suffer back injuries, which are among the most difficult wounds to diagnose and treat.
+The severity of a back injury may not become apparent until several months following the incident.
 A medical expert will evaluate the extent of your injuries to help ensure you are fully compensated for the damages you suffered.

 Negotiate a Settlement

 As part of the settlement process, your attorney may present evidence detailing the economic and noneconomic damages you incurred as a result of the incident.
 If the settlement negotiations do not result in an adequate settlement offer, your attorney will prepare the case for trial.